-- 1) Excellent physical and mental health; - 2) Normal hearing and color vision.
-Eye functions must be normal (visual acuity must not be less than 20/40 in either eye without correction; - 3) Weight should be in proportion to height;
+- 1. Excellent physical and mental health; - Normal hearing and color vision.
+Eye functions must be normal (visual acuity must not be less than 20/40 in either eye without correction; - 3.
+Weight should be in proportion to height; - 4.
+Excellent moral character; - No conviction of any crime involving moral turpitude or conviction of any felony;